agenteo/agenteo.github.com/source/_posts/2013-07-16-using-plugins-as-components-of-a-large-ruby-on-rails2-application.md

 application_controller.rb       contact_us                      loyalty                         my_huggies_controller.rb        stories
 {% endhighlight %}

-Advantages of this approach:

-* easier to identify a knowledge 'silo' then having all the files in a single controller or model folder
+This approach allowed us to identify a vertical slice of the application and create a boundary where all the files would live.
+Nothing was preventing classes in different boundaries to tinker with other boundaries.

-We successfully went live and kept developing new features, but after a few months the shortcomings started to surface:
+After we went live we were asked to build new verticals and after a few months a few shortcomings started to surface:

-* sometimes it was hard to define the boundaries of the knowledge 'silo'
+* it was hard to define the boundaries of a vertical--often classes where referencing another vertical class which would create a tangled depedency hard to follow
-* the migrations folder didn't have boundaries, hence difficult to tell to which silo they belonged
+* the migrations folder didn't have boundaries making it difficult to tell to which silo they belonged
-* similarly the routes file didn't have boundaries, we used comments blocks to highlight 'silo' blocks but maintaining it was a painful process
+* the routes file didn't have boundaries, we used comments to highlight the entries related to a vertical but maintaining it was a painful process
-* we did not use namespaces which caused some helper methods to be overwritten.
-I think this was due to my ignorance at the time not to a Rails flaw.
+* we did not enforce namespaces which caused some helper methods to be overwritten

 ## Plugins to the help

-After reading a book about Rails that talked about plugins I started looking in to using them to enforce structure in our application code instead of the usual drop in functionality.
+After reading a book about Rails that talked about plugins I started using one to enforce structure in our application code instead of the usual drop in functionality.

-A plugin (in Rails 3 and above called engines) is an extension to the main rails application, the plugin folder follows Rails's usual directories and make its models, controllers, views, helpers available to the main application.
+A plugin (precursors of engines) is an extension to the main rails application, the plugin folder follows Rails's usual directories and make its models, controllers, views, helpers available to the main application.

 That's how the vendor plugin are working, but instead of creating a reusable plugin I created a very specific one!

 So it was not designed to provide a generic functionality that we would use again in other projects but instead it was holding concepts related to a specific strand of work (feature) of this particular project.

 Advantages of this approach:
 * most of the code related to the 'component' would belong inside its plugin directory